UNINETTSigma2/documentation/nird_archive/sandbox-user-guide.md

 ## Searching and Accessing Datasets

 Published datasets can be viewed on the [portal](https://archive-sandbox.sigma2.no), shown in Figure 7.
 You can search for published datasets via the search field.
 Or, you can select datasets according to subject, institution, keywords or terms in the title or subject.
-The page shows the number of published (open) datasets (open) and embargoed (closed for a period of time) datasaets.
+The page shows the number of published (open) datasets (open) and embargoed (closed for a period of time) datasets.

 ![the_portal_page](imgs/figure_7_screenshot_portal.png "portal_page")